wp-plugins/dx-shortcode-freezer/readme.txt

 You can switch themes without worrying about shortcode compatibility.
 Once the markup is generated and embedded into posts, your data would be visible and you can style the markup in the new theme.

-WARNING: This script alters the database content so use at your own responsibility!
-Backup your database first.

 == Installation ==